fediazgon/pbt-keras/README.md

 ```

 Where `**h` is just a dictionary with the hyperparameters (e.g., `{'l1': 1e-5, 'l2': 0}`).
 A Member exposes an interface to train the underlying model and change its hyperparameters.
 In the examples you can see how to use this interface to implement the PBT algorithm.

+## Scientific report

+A full [scientific report](report/pbt_scientific_writing.pdf) containing a set of qualitative results was redacted for the KTH course [II2202](https://www.kth.se/student/kurser/kurs/II2202?l=en) on "Research Methodology and Scientific Writing" in collaboration with [Giorgio Ruffa](https://github.com/xmooner).

 ## Contributors wanted